Regaron/isa/README.md

 You can start injecting in the home page by selecting from `Attack Dropdown` and pressing `Start Button`.

 [Payload Injection](https://isa-three.vercel.app/payload) can be accessed on [https://isa-three.vercel.app/payload](https://isa-three.vercel.app/payload) or from the `Navbar`.
 This page can be used to `Upload File with SQL Injection Statement` to perform the attack or `Predefined Payload` can be injected by pressing `Default Payload Button`.
+The data obtained for each `SQL Query` can be seen by clicking on the `Corresponding Card`,

 # For Running Locally